- Career Center

 This theme seeks to crack open the spaces of discomfort produced when we speak about difference and otherness in theatre and performance studies.
 How can we interrogate these spaces: stage them, claim them, theorize them, promote them, and celebrate them?
 How do uncomfortable words like freak, fat, illegal, sick, crip, queer, and abnormal function as ways of describing bodies of excess or deficiency?
 How have these descriptions of the human body divided people into hierarchies of power and exploitation?
 In what ways have these definitions changed over time and what repercussions do they carry today?
 How do different bodies get (re)presented in performance and how does scholarship play a role in the dissemination of these practices and aesthetics?
 How have theatre and performance been influenced by these images and restrictions of the human body and what can an exploration of difference do to create an epistemology of otherness?

-The deadline for Plenary Presentation, Working Session, and Curated Panel proposals will be February 1, 2017.
-In mid-December a formal call will be circulated with links to the necessary electronic submissions forms available on ASTR’s website.
+The deadline for Plenary Presentation, Working Session, and Curated Panel has passed.
+We are no longer taking submissions for the ASTR 2017 program.
 All proposals, including those for previously convened working sessions, must explicitly relate their goals to the conference theme.
 Proposals that do not include direct articulation to the theme will not be considered.
 The Program Committee also reminds proposers that working sessions and curated panels are a part of ASTR’s explicit charge to promote, support, and feature work by, about, and with under-represented groups, including communities of color, LGBTQ communities, Disability communities, and communities of scholars without regularized institutional support.